-The most famous and influential civilization from Italy was the Romans.
+The Roman civilization was the most famous and influential from Italy.

 What began as a small town on the Tiber River grew and grew, eventually becoming a huge empire that controlled land in most of western Europe, and parts of the Middle East, North Africa, and southwest Asia.